rahulshetty43/code_change_impact_analyzer/README.md

 ## About the utility
 Currently utility has two different projects GitParser and CallingMemberAnalyzer, GitParser is to identify recently modifed methods from git commits and
 CallingMemberAnalyzer is to find all the root callers of a modified method.

+## Setting up GitParser
+This is a maven project and can be direclty imported into eclipse  [File -> Import -> Exsisting maven project]

+## Setting up CallingMemberAnalyzer
+This is a eclipse plugin project and should be imported as  eclipse plugin project